IntersectMBO/cardano-cli/test-plans/conway-user-stories.md

 ### Acceptance criteria

-- [ ] A command is implemented on the cli.
 - [ ] Running the command with accepted input parameters generates a hot key authorization certificate.
 - [ ] If a parameter or the command format is incorrect an error is raised.
 - [ ] The command allows passing credentials taking as input: